basillatif/Mongo_Movie_Data/README.md

-# Mongo_Movie_Data
+# Mongo_Movie_Data (Detailed Design Document)

-Project Description
+**Project Description**
 The goal of this project is to help people find good movies to watch.
 This project will use MongoDB.
-Potential users will be my friends and family.
+Potential users can be anyone who wants to make better movie selections.
+This project can also help to showcase my database skills and market myself for internships.

-Data Description
+**Data Dictionary**
 The data that will be stored is rows of movies and columns that have attributes of the movies.
-Some of the columns are dictionaries while others are numbers or strings.

-5 Examples of Data
+Final Tables/columns
-A user will be able to find the highest rated movie within a genre he likes within the last 5 years A user will be able to see which are the most popular secret agent movies.
+C1 - Genres: what genre categories describe the film C2-  Id: a unique number that identifies each row (film) in the database C3- Keywords: words that describe the plot of the film C4- Title: name of the movie
-A user will be able to see the taglines of movies that he likes within a genre.
+C5- Popularity: how well-liked the movie is by IMDB users C6- Date: when the movie was released
-A user will be able to find which movies were the most expensive to make.
+C7- Vote average: what IMDB users rated the movie out of 10

-A user will be able to see which movies have made the most money.
+To find the highest rated movies by IMDB popularity in the entire db To find the highest rated movie by vote avg within a genre he likes To see which are the most popular movie in a genres

-Schema of the Database
+To input keywords and return movies that match those words To movies released in a specific time period

-Since I am using Mongo, each row of the table will be a document.
+Schema of the Database: Since I am using Mongo, each row of the table will be a document.